nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/tutorials/how-to-work-with-git-and-studio-project.md

 tree_item_index: 1000
 ---
 {{! excerpt}}
-Using Git in a Nuxeo Studio project and synchronize your sources with a local instance makes the development process of custom elements (pages, menus, buttons...) faster.
+Using Git in a Nuxeo Studio project and synchronizing your sources with a local instance makes the development process of custom elements (pages, menus, buttons...) faster.
 {{! /excerpt}}

 {{#> callout type='info' heading='Nuxeo University'}}